NOTNA9015/Cobat/README.md

 # Guide (CMD)
-All you need to do is run one of the bat/exe file as admin and Copilot will permanently be on your pc!
+All you need to do is run the bat/exe file as admin and Copilot will permanently be available on your pc!

 # Guide (No CMD)
-All you need to do is run one of these files as admin and Copilot will permanently be on your pc!
+All you need to do is run the bat/exe file as admin and Copilot will permanently be available on your pc!
 With this version there is no longer a CMD window on startup but it is flagged as a virus.
 (Cobat is not a virus and completely safe).
-The bat/exe file will automatically add exclusions for the files needed however it can't do it before you run the it therefore the bat file is recommended.
+The bat/exe file will automatically add exclusions for the files needed however it can't do it before you open the file therefore the bat file is recommended.